 A parent’s concern

 It was many days before I could get word to my parents that I was all right.
 The day of the earthquake, my parents were able to talk with President Arnold’s wife on the phone and she assured them I was all right (even though the mission home hadn’t yet made contact with us).
-Nevertheless, my parents were anxious to hear from me.
-The following is an excerpt from a letter from my father dated Sunday, February 8, 1976:
+Nevertheless, my parents were anxious to hear from me to be sure.
+Dad sent five letters until he finally received one from me.
+The following is an excerpt from his letter dated Sunday, February 8, 1976:

 These have been most anxious days for us this past week, watching the news and searching the newspaper.
 Our prayers are with you and your loved ones there.
 We pray for your welfare.
 We wish we could help.
 It was a relief to talk to the wife of your mission president, Sister Arnold, and she assured me you were okay, as well as Elder Luis Manuel Argueta.
 We know that this must be a heart-rendering experience for you as you help God’s children and as you exercise your priesthood, that many testimonies will grow, including your own.
 Our thoughts and our prayers are for you constantly.
 We know how much you love the people there.